AuroraEditor/Extension-Discord/README.md

 # Official Discord extension for AuroraEditor

+> ⚠️ WORK IN PROGRESS
+>
-WORK IN PROGRESS THIS MAY NOT WORK.
+> THIS MAY NOT WORK AS EXPECTED.

 THE `0xWDG` workspace is used `AEExtensionKit`, it requires you to have a top level `AEExtensionKit` folder.

 There is no need to use that workspace, but as long as i'm busy with `AEExtensionKit` the workspace fill stay inside this folder.

+---

 Thanks for using.